Installing the Apache Cassandra 3.0 on RHEL-based systems

 - Initializing a multiple node cluster (multiple data centers)

-- Recommended production settings for Linux
+- Recommended production settings for Linux and Windows

 - Key components for configuring Cassandra